drupalsocialinitiative/social_auth_linkedin/README.txt

 INTRODUCTION
 ------------

-Social Auth Instagram Module is a Instagram Authentication integration for Drupal.
+Social Auth Linkedin Module is a Linkedin Authentication integration for Drupal.

 REQUIREMENTS
 ------------